 Adequate documentation includes:

-All documentation that determines the nature and extent of a disability will be kept secure, confidential and maintained by the ASAP Coordinator in the Department of Human Resource Management (DHRM).
+All documentation that determines the nature and extent of a disability will be kept secure, confidential and maintained by the ASAP Coordinator in the Division of Human Resource Management (DHRM).

 How to apply?